Syria national football team: 2019 Asian Cup: A missed opportunity

-From 2019 to the present
+2019–2024: Qualification setbacks

-In qualifying for the 2022 World Cup, which began in the fall of 2019, they were placed second in Group A of 2nd round after the draw.
-In the first matches of the group, the Qasioun Eagles comfortably won first over the Philippines (5–2), Maldives (2–1) and Guam (4–0).
+In qualifying for the 2022 World Cup, which began in the fall of 2019, they were placed second in Group A of the 2nd round after the draw.
+In the first matches of the group, "the Qasioun Eagles" comfortably won first over the Philippines (5–2), Maldives (2–1) and Guam (4–0).
 Subsequently, in an important match, they defeated China 2–1 after Osama Omari's goal and Zhang Linpeng's own goal.
 In the next match, the national team defeated the Philippines 1–0 with a decisive goal by midfielder Ward Al Salama.
 On 11 March 2020, Tunisian Nabil Maâloul was appointed head coach of Syria.

-The last matches in the group were played in 2021 due to COVID-19 in Asia, when they first defeated the Maldives (4–0) and Guam (3–0), and then lost to China 1–3.
-In Group A, they took a perfect 1st place, and advanced to the 2023 AFC Asian Cup and also to the third stage of qualifying for the 2022 World Cup.
+The last matches in the group were played in 2021 due to COVID-19 in Asia, when they first defeated the Maldives (4–0) and Guam (3–0), confirming their 1st place, advanced to the 2023 AFC Asian Cup and also to the third stage of qualifying for the 2022 World Cup.
+With the 1st place assured, Syria then lost to China 1–3 in the final game, which was irrelevant to the final standing.

-Nabil Maâloul resigned on June 15, 2021 due to disagreements with the leadership of the football federation.
+Nabil Maâloul resigned on 15 June 2021, due to disagreements with the leadership of the football federation.
 Nizar Mahrous replaced him for the next qualification phase.
 The team started this part of the qualification with unconvincing results with Iran (0–1), UAE (1–1) and South Korea (1–2), with both Syrian goals scored by Omar Khribin and Mahmoud Al Baher.
 After a humiliating defeat in the Levantine derby with Lebanon (2–3, the scorers were Khrbin and Somah), a draw with Iraq (1–1 only goal was scored by Somah) and a high defeat with Iran (0–3), the head coach Mahrous was fired.

-At 2021 FIFA Arab Cup, under the leadership of new coach Valeriu Tița, they showed up in good form.
+At the 2021 FIFA Arab Cup, under the leadership of new coach Valeriu Tița, they showed up in good form.
 They played the first match in Group B against the UAE, which they lost 1–2.
 In the next match, Syria played well despite the previous results, as Oliver Kass Kawo and Mouhamad Anez scored 2–0 over the big favorite from Tunisia.
-In their last group match, the Qasioun Eagles lost very badly to Mauritania 1–2 when the equalizing goal was scored by Mahmoud Al Baher in the 52nd minute.
-They took 3rd place in the group and 9th place in overall.
+In their last group match, "the Qasioun Eagles" lost to Mauritania 1–2 when the equalizing goal was scored by Mahmoud Al Baher in the 52nd minute.
+They took the 3rd place in the group and the 9th place overall.

-In the last qualifying matches, they lost first to the UAE 0–2 then to South Korea with the same score, and due to these results Tița was dismissed.
-Ghassan Maatouk was appointed as the new national head coach on February 9, 2022, leading the team to victory in the derby with Lebanon (3–0) and a draw with Iraq (1–1) in the last two matches.
+In the last qualifying matches, they lost first to the UAE 0–2 then to South Korea with the same score, and due to these results, Tița was dismissed.
+Ghassan Maatouk was appointed as the new national head coach on 9 February 2022, leading the team to victory in the derby with Lebanon (3–0) and a draw with Iraq (1–1) in the last two matches.
 As a result, the Syrian team finished 5th in Group A.